Do you ever read back a draft and wonder what happened?

 Type 3: Doughy words

-These words have some taste, but aren’t flavorsome.
+These words have some taste, but they aren’t particularly flavorsome.
 In moderation, they’re okay, but use them too often and you get a pizza with a doughy crust and no toppings.
 The cook’s advice is to use with care.

 Examples: